Dying Light: The Following: Gameplay

 In The Following, players can explore the Harran countryside with a dune buggy.

 Players can begin The Following at any time after completing the prologue of the base game, though Techland recommended that players have at least a level 18 character before starting the expansion.
 Players can switch back to playing the main game anytime while playing the expansion, and character progression players earned in The Following will be carried to the base game.

+As with the base game, The Following is a played from a first-person perspective.
 Set in a map that is twice as large as the two previous maps of Dying Light, The Followings gameplay is similar to that of the main game, where the infected are slow and fragile during daytime and become aggressive and fast at nighttime.
 Players can use parkour movements to move between places and kill enemies.
 One of the new features introduced is a drivable dune buggy, which players can use to travel across the game's world quickly and mow down enemies.
 It has its own separate skill tree and weapons, including spikes, flamethrowers, UV lights, and electrical cages, and other upgrades can be added to the buggy to increase its combat abilities.
 The buggy's performance and efficiency are affected by factors including the power of its suspension, engine, and brakes.
 Players must collect fuel and salvage for engine parts in order to keep the buggy in good condition.
 They can also choose from 40 different paintjobs and accessory items to customize their vehicle.